Gibbs states and their classical limit: Mean-field theories

-Mean-field quantum systems are characterized by the property that all spins interact with each other which implies that these models are permutation-invariant and that the geometric configuration including the dimension is irrelevant.
-In what follows we therefore consider mean-field quantum spin chains.
-MFTs play an important role as approximate models of (the more complex) nearest neighbor interacting spin systems.
-Their relatively simple structure allows for a detailed analysis of limit $|\Lambda|\to\infty$ especially in view of spontaneous symmetry breaking (SSB) and phase transitions.
+It follows directly from the definition that such models are characterized by the property that all spins interact with each other which implies that these models are permutation-invariant and that the geometric configuration including the dimension is irrelevant.
+In what follows we therefore consider homogeneous mean-field quantum spin chains.
+We will often leave out the term ``homogeneous'' in the forthcoming discussion.

 \begin{example} {\em The Lipkin-Meshkov-Glick Model, or simply the LMG model, used to serve to describe phase transitions in atomic nuclei \cite{Lip}, but later it was found that the LMG model is relevant in the study of many other quantum systems such as cavity quantum electrodynamics (cavity QED) and spontaneous symmetry breaking (SSB) \cite{Morr}.
-Its Hamiltonian describes a mean-field interaction, and in the one-dimensional case, it is defined on a chain of matrix algebras $M_2(\mathbb{C})^{\otimes N}$ of length $N=|\Lambda|$,
+Its Hamiltonian describes a mean-field interaction, and in the one-dimensional case, it is defined on a chain of matrix algebras $M_2(\mathbb{C})^{\otimes N}$ of length $N=|\Lambda|$,\footnote{As homogeneous mean-field quantum Hamiltonians systems are related to the quantization maps $Q_{1/N}$ defined through \eqref{deformationquantization1}--\eqref{deformationquantization2}, we use the subscript $1/N$ rather than $N$ or $|\Lambda|$.}

 where $\lambda,\gamma,B \in \mathbb{R}$ are given constants defining the type of interaction, the anisotropic in-plane coupling, and the external magnetic field along $z$ direction, respectively.
 Regarding \eqref{meanfield} is it not difficult to see that